And

 During the work on Und die fällt uns dauernd runter / This one's about love I recalled a text about the architect Kazuyo Sejima, that I read years ago.
 Her work/buildings appeared to me as something like built tenderness or maybe built sensitivity.
 Or translations of something as tender and abstract as relations in architecture.
 And not just because she always includes the neighbourhood and the light.
 And the buildings seem to talk about that tenderness in architecture even if difficult to think, when built can have something very simple, natural/casual (in a poetic sense made) and pass on its importance/meaning.
 It becomes readable.
 Sejima builds something like a caring (or as she once said healing)architecture.
 Or an architecture that (not just accidentally) holds you.
 She thinks a lot about how people move through and in and out of her buildings and this might be one reason why people are moved by them, why the buildings are moving.

 One's own tenderness is the first thing that leaves or is lost during emotional or mental stress and one is not totally oneself.
 Shortly after, one loses one's poetic abilities.
 Or the subject's darkness (Subjektfinsternis) consists in the disappearance of the subject.
-It is amazing and reassuring how much confidence you obtain, when one’s poetic abilities are available (again).
+It is amazing and reassuring how much confidence you obtain, when your poetic abilities are available (again).

 Lisa Holzer